andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 description: "What they are, how they are created and used, with examples."
 ---

-*Note: This article assumes familiarity with JavaScript in general.
+*Note: This post assumes familiarity with JavaScript in general.
 You might want to refresh your memory on [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) in particular.*

 Table of contents: